NACLab/ngc-learn/docs/demonstrations/gen_model_demo.md

 each with different structural properties, and estimating their marginal log likelihoods.

-We will start by importing an GNCN-t1, which is an instantiation of the model proposed in (Rao & Ballard, 1999).
+We will start by importing an GNCN-t1, which is an instantiation of the model proposed in (Rao &amp; Ballard, 1999).
 To do so, we simply import a few modules from the ngc-learn library, including a DataLoader, as follows:

 <!--